benzmuircroft/BIT/README.md

 ```

-Outputs string or int as Object value
+Outputs String or Int as Object value

 **//TODO:** support for Array (Array ends up as string)